swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

   "http://en.wikipedia.org/w/api.php?action=opensearch&format=json&search=")
 ```

+### Protocols

 The autocompleter requires some new interface representations - we
-need hideable UI components, we need to be able to set text fields,
+need hideable components, we need to be able to set text fields,
-and we need to update the contents of a list.
+and we need to update the contents of a list component.

 ```
 (defprotocol IHideable